binniela/network-siem-dashboard/README.md

 - Upload and analyze `.pcap` files directly from a browser
 - Simple dashboard interface
 - Uses `tshark` for fast and reliable packet capture analysis
 - Built with Next.js for modern performance and scalability
+- API geolocation integration to display IP addresses on an interactive map

 ---